Sun Country Airlines | Boston

 Boston, the land of the cod and bean, has enjoyed a renaissance of the culinary arts.
 True, Cambridge was the home of the beloved legend, Julia Child, but Boston’s claim to culinary fame has rested more firmly on scrod than scrumptious dining.
 The early 1980s changed that and the restaurant scene has blossomed.

 Frappes, jimmies, scrod, egg rolls, milkshakes and coffee “regulah” are staples and likely to be foreign to visitors.
-Ask for jimmies on ice cream, and chocolate bits are added (Sprinkles are the colored version).
-A milkshake is just milk with flavored syrup and no ice cream; the ice cream version is called “frappe” (silent "e").
+Ask for jimmies on ice cream, and chocolate bits are added (sprinkles are the colored version).
+A milkshake is just milk with flavored syrup and no ice cream; the ice cream version is called a “frappe” (silent "e").
 Scrod is whatever fish was fresh and cheap at the pier that day.
 Don’t ask, just eat.
 Egg rolls are large, fluffy kaiser rolls.
-And “coffee regular” means you want cream and two sugars, no questions asked.
+“Coffee regular” means you want cream and two sugars, no questions asked.

-O Ya, named by Zagat as Boston’s #1 restaurant for food, is a Japanese restaurant in the Leather District.
-Housed in a former warehouse, marked by a simpe shingle, this is the place for the best sushi in town served in a serene atmosphere.
+O Ya, one of the pricier restaurants in town, is a Japanese restaurant in the Leather District.
+Housed in a former warehouse, marked by a simple shingle, this is the place for the best sushi in Boston served in a serene atmosphere.
 Menton, headed by chef/owner Barbara Lynch, wins kudos for a sophisticated setting and superb French and Italian cuisine.
 It may be the priciest restaurant in town, but the sensational offerings ensure a memorable visit.

-Charming bistros pop up in every neighborhood, and four that garner raves are Pigalle, Craigie on Main, Hammersley’s Bistro and Troquet.
-Each is a different experience, from Hamersley’s rustic entrees to Pigalle’s inventive French fare to Craigie’s locally-grown ingredients.
+Charming bistros pop up in every neighborhood, and three that garner raves are Troquet, Craigie on Main and Eastern Standard.
+Each is a different experience, from Eastern Standard’s game-time menu and Boston-inspired dishes to Troquet's inventive French fare to Craigie’s locally grown ingredients.

-And meals can’t be complete without fabulous desserts and ice cream.
-Brigham’s, a local standard, offers delectable sundaes and splits and is the place to head in blueberry season.
-Gigi Gelateria in the North End and Bon Bon on Mass Ave tantalize the taste buds with some of the best gelato around.
+A memorable dining experience deserves fabulous desserts and ice cream.
+Stop by Finale, a bakery and desserterie located at Park Plaza, offering delectable pastries and desserts.
+Gigi Gelateria in the North End tantalizes the taste buds with some of the best gelato around.
 Mike’s Pastry, a North End legend, will wow you with flavorful biscotti, traditional Italian pastries (cannoli, la sfogliatella, rum cakes and more) and torrone.
 It’s all made fresh with the finest of ingredients.

 Downtown Boston, waterfront districts and Boston's City Hall Plaza